-Best suitable project plan template will give you a place in the scope management to document the tasks and resources you will need in the project.
+The best suitable project plan template will give you a place in the scope management to document the tasks and resources you will need in the project.
 The first part of the template lets you write the scope and reiterate it as defined in the charter.

 Risk Register Template

 An unrealized risk can ruin the flow of your project, in order to stay on track, you should always foresee the risks that may arise and write their solutions in the scope management plan.
-In a risk management plan template, all the possible risks, their solutions, and a person who is assigned to that risk are documented.
+In a risk management plan template, all the possible risks, their solutions, and the person who is assigned to that risk are documented.

 Change Log Template